 That’s a lot of steps for what initially seems like a relatively simple process, and when scaled up to enterprise level, the invoicing process consumes a lot of time and effort.
 What’s more, each individual step of the process that involves human input represents a potential point of error.
 Accordingly, there are plenty of challenges to consider when you’re trying to optimize it.

 Invoice processing challenges

-For suppliers, the invoicing process is often associated with challenges.
+For suppliers especially, the invoicing process is often associated with challenges.
 For one thing, sending a paper invoice costs time and money, while invoices sent via email still run the risk of error and delay.
 Furthermore, if an invoice is lost or delayed, suppliers may have to spend precious time raising queries, or may even have to reissue that invoice.

 Invoice processing also presents some challenges for the buyer.
 Getting a supplier’s invoice into the accounting or ERP system might sound like a simple task, but in practice, this tends to be inefficient and manually intensive.
 Suppliers may send their invoices using a range of different channels, from physical mail to PDF invoices sent by email, resulting in diverse operational challenges.
-And in many cases, manual data entry is used to get the necessary details into the buyer’s system – an exercise which is both time consuming and prone to error.
+And in many cases, manual data entry is used to get the necessary details into the buyer’s system – an exercise which is both time consuming and prone to human error.

 Implementing a new invoicing process